tnevolin/FO2FairPlay/README.md

 I agree with FO2Tweaks Damage mod that these parameters are completely redundant.
 Granted they work different ways but nobody largely care.
 Better armor should provide better protection on average, that's all.
 Luckily, the same FO2Tweaks Damage mod made ammo DR mod affecting both DT and DR synchronized way.
 So either of them can be easily discarded.
 From one hand, DR seems like an armor natural *impact stopping* property nullifying damage below certain threshold.
 From another, it would be notiriously difficult to balance against quite variative enemy damage range.
 This is especially risky in combination with weapon mods introducing weapons with new damage ranges.
 DR in its turn is just a self explanatory number of proportional damage reduction working well with any weapon damage range.

 Taking that FO designers paid closer attention to armor DR and was quite conservative about DT, I would keep armor DT out of scope leaving only DR as game wide defensive parameter affected by armor, derived stats, drugs, etc.

-### Ammo AC mod, DR mod and damage mod

-I agree with FO2Tweaks Damage mod author that all of these parameters are pulled out of ass.
-Especially AC mod one.
-It is easy to imagine ammo type affects armor penetration and delivered damage but affecting chance to hit???
-It does not make much sense in vanilla anyway.
-Most ammo types have zero or negligible AC mod.
-If you also pay attention to that same weapon AP and non-AP ammo variations have *same* AC mod (5mm, .44 Magnum, 10mm AP, Flamethrower fuel, HN Needler cartridge) then it becomes clear that designers actually used *ammo* AC mod to adjust corresponding *weapon* accuracy.
-Conclusion: it is safe and cleaner to exclude AC mod from game mechanics.

-Optionally, weapons using ammo with originally high negative AC mod can be assigned "weapon accurate" perk to compensate for disabling AC mod parameter.